lucia2007/bookwormkid/README.md

 [Back to top](#contents)
 ## Acknowledgements
-- Extra help and guidance was received from my mentor Precious Ijege, from my husband Sam and fellow colleagues from the Code Institute.
+- Extra help and guidance was received from my mentor Precious Ijege, from my husband Sam and fellow colleagues and tutors from the Code Institute.
+Thank you Amy and Iris for sticking with me till the end.
+Thank you, Precious and Sam, for knowing exactly when to push me harder to add another cool feature or tackle another obstacle.

 Thank you all for your support and encouragement.
 I couldn't have done it without you.